Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Discussion

-To study the evolution of the absorbed AGN fraction with redshift, we reconstruct the $N_\mathrm{H}$ distribution in each redshift bin, and then calculate the respective absorbed fractions.
+To study the evolution of the absorbed AGN fraction with redshift, we reconstructed the $N_\mathrm{H}$ distribution in each redshift bin, and then calculate the respective absorbed fractions.
 As shown in Fig.~\ref{fig:obsfrac_z}, to first order we see a flat distribution of the absorbed fraction as a function of redshift for $z\ge 1$, with a slight increase at lower redshifts.
-We compare our results with those of \citet{Hasinger2008}, which were obtained using a combined sample of 10 independent hard X-ray samples selected in the 2--10\,keV band.
+We compared our results with those of \citet{Hasinger2008}, which were obtained using a combined sample of ten independent hard X-ray samples selected in the 2--10\,keV band.
 Their total sample consists of 1290 sources, 1106 of which have reliable optical spectroscopic redshifts.
 Since their results are not corrected for selection effects, we plot also ours without selection correction in Fig.~\ref{fig:obsfrac_z} for comparison.
-The results indicate that the overall absorbed fraction from \citet{Hasinger2008} is underestimated because of the selection effects, and even when selecting in the 2--10\,keV range our selection is slightly biased towards unabsorbed sources.
+The results indicate that the overall absorbed fraction from \citet{Hasinger2008} is underestimated because of the selection effects, and even when selecting in the 2--10\,keV range our selection is slightly biased toward unabsorbed sources.
 Although the selection functions are different in the two data samples, both results are in relatively good agreement with each other.
-We measure however overall a slightly lower absorbed fraction at $z>1$ and higher for low redshift ones, but the difference is within $1\sigma$.
+We measured however overall a slightly lower absorbed fraction at $z>1$ and higher for low-redshift ones, but the difference is within $1\sigma$.

-As discussed in \citet{Hasinger2008}, since in each redshift bin the absorbed AGN fraction is integrated over luminosity, its correlation with redshift may be cancelled out by the anti-correlation with $L_\mathrm{X}$.
+As discussed in \citet{Hasinger2008}, since in each redshift bin the absorbed AGN fraction is integrated over luminosity, its correlation with redshift may be canceled out by the anticorrelation with $L_\mathrm{X}$.
 It would be better to reconstruct the $N_\mathrm{H}$ distribution in the joint redshift and luminosity space, in order to break the degeneracies.
 Following a similar approach, \citet{Hasinger2008} obtained a positive correlation between the absorbed fraction and redshift, which was also found in \citet{Ueda2014} and \citet{Buchner2015}.
-However, in this work the limited size of our COSMOS sample makes it unfeasible to perform an accurate three-dimensional reconstruction of the parameter space using ReMPI, since the number of sources per 3-dimensional bin will be too small to get meaningful measurements.
+However, in this work the limited size of our COSMOS sample made it unfeasible to perform an accurate three-dimensional reconstruction of the parameter space using FFPI, since the number of sources per three-dimensional bin will be too small to get meaningful measurements.
 Larger surveys are required to study the evolution of the absorbed AGN fraction with redshift.